 7. Quick, quick, quick!
 Publish it!

-This is by far the most common reason a book does not sell.
+This is by far the most common reason a book by a self-publisher does not sell.

-No plan, no preparation, no base, no followers, no promotion, no launch, no build-up, no budget and no sales.
+If you have no plan, no preparation, no base, no followers, no promotion, no launch, no build-up, and no budget, you usually get no sales.

 Self-publishing is not a race.

-If you are planning to self-publish, give you and your book at least a chance of success by taking your time and getting the essential elements in place before you publish.
+If you are planning to self-publish, give yourself and your book at least a chance of success.

-Do all this BEFORE you publish, and you will have a much, much better chance of success with your book.
+Do all this BEFORE you publish.
+Then you will have a much, much better chance of success with your book.